 The LGTBQ caucuses have vowed to disrupt our General Conference in Portland with tactics designed to be even more demanding than ever before.
 These demands and the accommodation of these demands have become more blatantly defiant with each year.

 Perhaps you, like me, have been asked by numerous friends, “Why are you still in the United Methodist Church?”
 Where do we find hope in the midst of this chaos?
 Where did Jesus’ disciples turn to find hope after He was betrayed, arrested, and crucified?
 The Gospel of John gives us the answer to all these questions.

 Jesus had warned of the lawlessness that would occur.
-Who can doubt that we are in a time of lawlessness: many protest and ask us to change Church law and the Church’s teaching on human sexuality while bishops, pastors and church staff clearly work contrary to Church teaching, and little or nothing happens to discipline them.
+Who can doubt that we are in a time of lawlessness: many in our ranks protest; they ask us to change Church law and the Church’s teaching on human sexuality.
+Bishops, pastors and church staff work contrary to Church teaching, and little or nothing happens to discipline them.